PlasticRanger

 Without any doubt, Injection Molding is the most compatible process for polypropylene.
 Products like Household items, agriculture products, healthcare items, toys, vending machine components, electrical boxes, automotive products, etc.

-• First of all, Dying is not important if storage is done well.
+• First of all, Dying is not essential if storage is done well.

 • Mold Temp. – 10-80°C